p2pu/tech/README.md

 ### Active projects
 - **P2PU homepage** ([GitHub](https://github.com/p2pu/p2pu-website/)) ([www.p2pu.org](https://www.p2pu.org)).
 This is our home on the web aimed at both learners and facilitators.
 It also contains information about P2PU as an org.
 - **Learning circles** ([GitHub](https://github.com/p2pu/learning-circles/)) ([learningcircles.p2pu.org](https://learningcircles.p2pu.org)).
 Implements the logic and backend for our learning circles management system.
 This includes facilitator and organizer dashboard, learning circle management pages and team stats/management pages.
 It also provides an API that is used by the home page and team pages.
 - **Team pages** ([GitHub](https://github.com/p2pu/erasmus-partner-site/)).
-These micro-sites give an opportunity for reams to contextualize learning circles for participants and facilitators.
+These micro-sites give an opportunity for teams to contextualize learning circles for participants and facilitators.
 It also integrates with the API.
 - **Course-in-a-box** ([GitHub](https://github.com/p2pu/course-in-a-box/)) ([course-in-a-box.p2pu.org](https://course-in-a-box.p2pu.org)).
 Our internal, but also shared, tool for creating course-like sites.
 - **p2pu-components** ([GitHub](https://github.com/p2pu/p2pu-components/)).
 This is a component library that we use to build our interactive React frontends.
 - **p2pu-theme** ([GitHub](https://github.com/p2pu/p2pu-theme)).
 This is our customized Bootstrap theme used on all our web properties.